 2. Your Plot Is Your Character’s Journey to Get What He Wants.

+There are various plotting systems.
 However, your plot doesn’t exist in isolation.
 In Zen in the Art of Writing, Ray Bradbury says:

 “Plot is no more than footprints left in the snow after your characters have run by on their way to incredible destinations.”